FAQs

 Due to the ongoing impact of COVID-19, I will sometimes see all my clients virtually, in order to keep you and me safe.

+I ask that all my clients are vaccinated for COVID-19, with relevant boosters.
 I use HEPA air filtration machines in both my waiting room and office space.
-I sanitize high-touch surfaces daily.
+I sanitize high-touch surfaces regularly.

 If you have additional questions, or if there are ways I can make my space safer or more accessible, please ask me!